Sullym8/glint/README.md

 ![output](https://github.com/Sullym8/glint/assets/48613444/fd78f8a8-f72b-416e-a6c7-58fd79cd730f)
 ![finl](https://github.com/Sullym8/glint/assets/48613444/342190df-8239-4daf-8b68-3f3bea71c3b7)

 Glint is a hobby Pathtracer written in Rust that implements a few modern features.
-I mainly built this to learn Rust and it should evolve as my understanding of Rust grows :)
+I built this over Winter 2023 to learn the Rust Language, and it should evolve as my understanding of Rust grows :)

 ## Features
 - Wavefront rendering